Australia Road Trip 2016- Phase Sydney (New South Wales)

 Behind the scene @ Sydney Fish Market

-Day 3 saw us visiting the Sydney Fish Market , bright and early in the morning.
+Day 3 saw us visiting the Sydney Fish Market, bright and early in the morning.
 This place is an institution in Sydney itself… a must-visit when in this vibrant city.
-I may not be a avid seafood person, but after visiting the market, my mind was ” if there is one place that I would go to when visiting Sydney again, it would be the Sydney Fish Market !”.
+I may not be an avid seafood person, but after visiting the market, my mind was ” if there is one place that I would go to when visiting Sydney again, it would be the Sydney Fish Market !”.
 Established in 1966 and located on Blackwattle Bay, this is one of the biggest fishing ports in operation (after Japan) and wholesale fish market.
 And it has a fresh seafood retail section and eateries where you can order fresh seafood and have them cooked on the spot – deep fried, grilled, fried or sashimi style.
-Just 1 tip here, it might be best to feast on your seafood within the building inner compound as there are plenty of seagulls and pelicans eager to swoop in to join diners seated at the al fresco area.
+Just 1 tip here, it might be best to feast on your seafood within the building inner compound as there are plenty of seagulls and pelicans eager to swoop in to join diners seated at the alfresco area.
 And they come in packs, not 1 or 2.
 And they are not toilet trained too.
-Note – our visit to the Sydney Fish Market being a specially arranged media trip, permitted us to take pictures within the fish market bidding compound.
-For general paid-guided trip, no photography/video are allowed inside the auction compound.
+Note – our visit to the Sydney Fish Market is a specially arranged media trip, permitted us to take pictures of the fish market bidding compound.
+For the general paid-guided trip, no photography/video are allowed inside the auction compound.

 One the most recognizable logos in Sydney.
 Certainly confidence inspiring – “The Catch of the Day.
 Everyday”.
 A symbol of freshness and quality.

 A trio of seagulls eyeing bits of fishes at the market..
 And there many other birds too, like the pelicans.